maxtaco/tamejs/README.md

 }
 ```

-We need to be careful about when the value of an iterator `i` is bound.
+We need to be careful about when the value of an iterator `i` is
-We would like it to be fixed at the time of the pledge creation, and
+bound.
+We would like it to be fixed at the time of the pledge
-not at the time of the pledge fulfillment.
-The `capture` environment is
+creation, and not at the time of the pledge fulfillment.
+The
-that, and is just syntactic sugar for the JavaScript:
+`capture` environment does just that, and is just syntactic sugar for
+the JavaScript:

 ```javascript
 for (var i in hosts) {